adaptive-learning/flocs-core/README.md

 the code should be easy and pleasure to use, to read, to extend and to test.
 The code together with the tests should form a beautiful, clear and coherent story.

-## Usage
+## Usage for persistence

-1. Implement state creator to specify how to load the state:
+1. Implement your entity :

     ```python
     from flocs.state import State, LazyValue